Insights and Resources for Indian Students in Denmark

 centers

-Aarhus University offers more than 50 Master’s programs in English and we also welcome several Indian students each year.
+Aarhus University offers more than 50 Master’s and Bachelor's programmes fully taught in English.
 You can find admission requirements for each programme on the page of each programme.

-The deadline to apply for non-EU citizens is 15 January.
-Engineering programs have deadlines twice a year.
+The deadline to apply is once a year.
+Engineering Master's degree programmes have deadlines twice a year.

 Right here we will update when we will go to India next for fairs and meetings.
 This is your chance to talk to an AU representative.